trek-view/basecamp/_posts/2021-07-30-playing-with-kartaview-api.md

 published: true
 ---

-**Here are my notes about the KartaView API from my research planning an integration for Map the Paths.**
+**Here are my notes about the KartaView API from my research planning an integration.**

 [Last week I took a brief look at KartaView, a street-level imagery platform](/blog/2021/getting-started-with-kartaview).